Fentanyl-Laced Cocaine Becoming A Deadly Problem Among Drug Users

 Across Massachusetts, there have been scattered alerts about overdoses that appear to be caused by fentanyl in cocaine.

-In Arlington, a suburb of Boston, Police Chief Fred Ryan says he's seen four since December.
+In Arlington, a suburb of Boston, Police Chief Fred Ryan says he has seen four since December.

 "Law enforcement tells us that that's the next wave of the addiction crisis — is fentanyl-laced cocaine," Ryan says.